Carbon nanotube with pressure inducing pseudogaps: Kondo effect study: Results and Discussions

-We are interested to describe the magnetic impurity side-coupled to a metallic zigzag $(3,0)$ SWNT.
-To low temperatures and bias voltage the electronic transport is coherent and the conductance is calculated by Landauer equation\cite{Kang2001}
+We are interested in describing the magnetic impurity side-coupled in a metalic zig-zag SWCT.
+At low-temperatures and bias voltage the electronic transport is coherent and the conductance is calculated by Landauer equation \cite{Kang2001}: